run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-train.md

     2. `<TOKEN>` is an API access token. see above on how to obtain a valid token.
     3. `<PROJECT-ID>` is the the ID of the `team-a` Project.
 You can get the Project ID via the [Projects API](https://app.run.ai/api/docs#tag/Projects/operation/get_projects){target=_blank}
     4. `<CLUSTER-UUID>` is the unique identifier of the Cluster.
 You can get the Cluster UUID by adding the "Cluster ID" column to the Clusters view.

+    !!!
+Note
+        * The above API snippet will only work with Run:ai clusters of 2.18 and above.
+For older clusters, use, the now deprecated [Cluster API](../../developer/cluster-api/submit-rest.md).
+        * For more information on the Training Submit API see [API Documentation](https://app.run.ai/api/docs#tag/Trainings/operation/create_training1)

 This would start an unattended training Workload for `team-a` with an allocation of a single GPU.
 The Workload is based on a [sample](https://github.com/run-ai/docs/tree/master/quickstart/main){target=_blank} docker image ``gcr.io/run-ai-demo/quickstart``.
 We named the Workload ``train1``